miragecoa/FinGPT-Search-Agent/docs/source/index.rst

 ..
-FinGPT Agents documentation master file, created by sphinx-quickstart on Sun Mar  9 21:31:47 2025.
+FinGPT Search Agent documentation master file, created by sphinx-quickstart on Sun Mar  9 21:31:47 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FinGPT Agents Documentation
+FinGPT Search Agent
 ===========================

 Add your content using ``reStructuredText`` syntax.
 See the